SamuelMwasya/Bioinformatics_journey/README.md

 ***
-*Bioinformatics its not all about troubleshooting!! dont forget to have cup of coffee on your working bench.*
+*Bioinformatics its not all about troubleshooting!! please have a cup of coffee on your working bench!.*